 Eligibility for the 1915c Ohio Individual Options Waiver

 Individuals seeking an IO Waiver must be eligible for Medicaid, although the income limits are greater when applying for Medicaid through a waiver program compared to the limits when applying for traditional Medicaid.

-In addition to meeting income limitations, individuals must meet the level of care requirements for an intermediate care facility for developmentally disabled (ICF/DD or ICF/MR).
+In addition to meeting income limitations, individuals must meet the level of care requirements for an intermediate care facility for developmentally disabled.
 These requirements include: